What's Up Today: Monday, December 12

 Marine Forecast

-Tonight: NNW wind 8 to 10 kt.
+Tonight: NW wind 9 to 12 kt increasing to 13 to 16 kt after midnight.
+Winds could gust as high as 29 kt.
 Mostly clear.
 Seas 1 ft or less.

 Sun, Moon, & Tide